Content marketing is a lot like the real estate industry — landing a spot on page one is like scoring beachfront property.

 • Click volume (CV): Average monthly clicks for a term

 Use existing information to your advantage.
-Check out customer reviews, feedback and comments to see if there are any common questions or topics that come up.
+Check out customer reviews, feedback, and comments to see if any common questions or topics come up.
 Use Google’s auto-fill to help you find queries.

 In the example below, we took the mission of Imperfect Foods (“Eliminate food waste and build a better food system for everyone”) and used it to find relevant blog topics.
-Please note that SERP results are personalized by user so try using keyword research tools for a more accurate view since they show the average results across users.
+Please note that SERP results get personalized for each user, so try using keyword research tools for a more accurate view since they show the average results across users.

 Keyword search screen shot

-Different keywords lend themselves to different content types (e.g. some fit promotion while others are better under the category of SEO).
-Ideally, you’ll be able to create content that is both optimized and shareable so that it can be promoted but also rank and gain organic links and traffic.
+Different keywords lend themselves to different content types (e.g., some fit promotion while others are better under the category of SEO).
+Ideally, you’ll be able to create content that is both optimized and shareable.
+Thay way, you can promote it while it ranks and gains organic links and traffic.

-While examining keywords you should also be thinking about how the keyword best fits into content.
+While examining keywords, you should also consider how the keyword best fits the content.

-Try the “Top pages” view as well as the “Best by links” or “Best by links’ growth” to find different successful pieces.
+Try the “Top pages” view and the “Best buy links” or “Best buy links’ growth” to find different successful pieces.

 3. Establish Your Publishing Pace

-In order to establish readership or a solid following, you need to establish a publishing pace.
-You can’t expect to establish a reader-base if you’re publishing sporadically.
+To establish a readership or a solid following, you first need to establish a publishing pace.
+You can’t expect to establish a reader base if you publish sporadically.
 Followers or subscribers want to have an idea of what they can expect.

 content marketing best practices for planning content, a timeline.
 Use this loose framework to plan your content based on your desired publish date: Brainstorm: 3–4 mo. out | Duration: 2–4 hours Schedule: 2–3 mo. out | Duration: 1–2 hours Research and write: 1–1.5 mo. out | Duration: 1 week Design: 3–4 weeks out | Duration: 4–5 days Review period: 2–3 weeks out | Duration: 3–5 days Final edits: 1–2 weeks out | Duration 1–2 days Push live * Note: If you’re promoting a piece tied to a holiday or season, aim to have it live at least 1–1.5 months in advance of when it’s relevant so you have time for outreach

 Shoot for quality over quantity.
 It’s much better to have two solid posts per month versus several thin pieces of content that don’t provide as much value.
-Thin content is content that is thin in word count but mainly, it doesn’t add value to your site — it’s not driving traffic, links, conversions or any other value.
+Thin content doesn’t add value to your site — it’s not driving traffic, links, conversions, or any other value.

 We like to think of blog content like a library of information versus a news publication.
-If you start pumping out thin content you’ll likely see lower returns and eventually have to fix or redirect those pieces, so it’s better to put the work in up front.
+If you start pumping out thin content, you’ll likely see lower returns and eventually have to fix or redirect those pieces, so putting the work in up front is better.

 4. Consider User Intent

 Your audience should always be at the top of your mind through the entire creation process so you can create content that actually connects.
-Think about the topic you’re covering and where in the buyer journey a particular topic fits.
+Think about the topic you’re covering and where a particular topic fits in the buyer’s journey.

-For example, if you specialize in credit repair then the topic “what is a credit score” would be a great beginner topic to cover.
-You may not come across readers that are in need of immediate credit repair but down the line some readers may need assistance.
-Someone asking this basic of a question isn’t ready for advanced credit information rather the fundamentals, like how the score is calculated.
+For example, if you specialize in credit repair, the keyword “what is a credit score” would be a great beginner topic.
+You may not come across readers needing immediate credit repair, but down the line, some readers may need assistance.
+Someone asking this basic question isn’t ready for advanced credit information but the fundamentals, like how the score is calculated.

 Focusing on user intent as a content marketing best practices

-Notice how this design highlights important information and adds value to the piece as a whole.
-Design is an integral part to the user experience and should be considered when thinking about the intent of the reader.
+Notice how this design highlights important information and adds value to the piece.
+Design is an integral part of the user experience and should be considered when thinking about the reader’s intent.
 Ask yourself:

 • What are users looking for when they search the target keyword or phrase that you’re covering?